 Unlike “normal companies” that sell products to customers, banks and financial institutions primarily sell money.

 They get money from customers (deposits), pay out a certain interest rate on it, and then take that same cash and loan it out to other customers, businesses, and large companies at a higher interest rate.

 As a result, bank and financial institution modeling is a whole different league, which we cover in this article on Bank and Insurance Modeling 101.

 Oil & gas, mining, and other natural resource companies have a simple business model: find and extract valuable stuff from the ground, turn it into something useful, and then sell it to customers.

 But there’s a twist: market prices are generally outside the control of a single supplier, which introduces some interesting complexities.
-We explore some of the nuances of in our in-depth article on Oil & Gas Modeling 101 here.
+We explore some of the nuances of in our article on Oil & Gas Modeling 101.